joshita-m/fall2025-joshita-manohar/README.md

 Understanding how to connect my script to my html took a few trials.
 It was also hard for me to conceptualize what I was coding as I was creating the script.

 Nov 12.
 Referring to last class, I css coded the design layout of the 'Home' page.
 I added shapes and animated the color to change when you hover over it.
 The animation is meant to indicate to the user what they are about to be re-nagivated to when they press the button/indicate which button they're about to press.
 I'm still trying to figure out how to animate the burger menu and reduce the page size.

+Dec 2.
+Adding the CSS docs for all 4 main pages -- Home, About, Milestones & Routine.
+Added the burger menu.
+Made sure to add 'script' for the routine.
+Need to figure out how to add images for the 'About'